 - Watch a scary film together as a family.

 - Prepare your own indoor Halloween treasure hunt, either in the garden, or indoors if you don’t fancy venturing outside.

 - Decorate your house with your own homemade recyclable decorations, there’s plenty of inspiration on the internet.
-Or alternatively buy decorations that will last for years to come.
+Or alternatively invest in decorations that will last for years to come.

 - Have fun making your own Halloween mask from cardboard.
 You could turn it into a competition with a prize for the best mask.

-- Why not dim the lights, put on some spooky music in the background and take it in turns to tell a ghost story?
+- Dim the lights, put on some spooky music in the background and take it in turns to tell a ghost story?